As of June 2020, this software seems to be no longer available. The links to the company website are not working.

-The DNA Match Manager from Heirloom Software is a free desktop application that downloads your matches to file from the major DNA test services.
-This review is exclusively on downloads from the Ancestry website.
+The DNA Match Manager from Heirloom Software was a free desktop application that downloaded your matches to file from the major DNA test services.
+It is no longer in operation.

 Wow, it’s fast!